-I was on the phone last night with Brown University sprints/hurdles coach Marc Mangiacotti.
+I was on the phone last night with Harvard University sprints/hurdles coach Marc Mangiacotti.
 He had just returned from his Conference Championship where he got some outstanding results with his sprinters and hurdlers.

 And quick isn’t fast.

 You can’t chase speed.
 You have to wait for it.
 I know it sounds counterintuitive.
 But if athletes feel quick out of the blocks, they’re doing it wrong.
 When you do it right, it feels slow because it takes longer to go through the full range of motion.

 One of the mistakes coaches make when teaching the skill of acceleration is coaching stride length and stride frequency.
 During acceleration, stride length should get progressively longer.
 And stride frequency should get progressively faster.